IvanDevApps/cipherscanner/README.md

 What is the difference between Zenmap/Nmap and Cipher Scanner?
 * Zenmap/Nmap sometimes can be confusing, and if someone wants to scan a target quickly with strong scan settings they will not really be able to do it without some research or knowledge.
 * CipherScanner has two options for the user, automatic settings or manual settings.
-If user does not have any knowledge and wants the best results quickly, he can use automatic settings and everything will be ready for scan.
+If user does not have any knowledge and wants the best results quickly, they can use automatic settings and everything will be ready for scan.

 Of course, Zenmap/Nmap also has automatic options/profiles, but as mentioned before, they can be confusing sometimes and they might lack some external profile settings like wide port range and similar.